lukeabela38/Notes/0.Other/README.md

 1. Firehouse: Load Streams into stores near real time
 2. Analytics: Analyse streams with SQL or Apache.

+## EMR

+Amazon EMR (elasticmap reduce) is a managed cluster platform that simplifies running big data frameworks, such as Apache Hadoop and Apache Spark, on AWS to process and analyse vast amounts of data.
+Used to process data for analytics purposes and business intelligence.
+EMR is specifically used for big data processing.
 ## Glue

 - Serverless data inetgration